underthehooditsme/BingePlus_Backend/README.md

 In this Backend part of BingepLus, routes are build to serve requests from our BingePlus(electron-nuxtjs app):

 A)Videos route:
- 	To get a list of videos and their data.
+- To get a list of videos and their data.

 B)One video route:
-	A route to fetch only one video from our list of videos.
+- A route to fetch only one video from our list of videos.
 C)Streaming route:
-	To stream the videos.
+- To stream the videos.
 D)Captions route
-	To add captions to the videos we are streaming.
+- To add captions to the videos we are streaming.

-Apart from video list it will serve the
+Apart from video list it will serve the regularly updated JSON containing

-Regularly updated JSON containing a)IP and socket id map b)Video Json data
+a)IP and socket id map

+b)Video Json data
-	having list of active ip-address viewing the current show/movie.
+-having list of active ip-address viewing the current show/movie.

 ---------------------------

 Process flow:

 Once the user connects to backend (makes a request) from bingeplus App(frontend electron-nuxtjs app):